 Email Blitzes and Massive Discounts

 A special offer email blitz can be valuable if done right.
 However, most micro-businesses don’t have a plan.
 Discounts should not be an always thing.
-We have found notable success in offering a GREAT discount, but on occasion.
-Whether it is an offer or unique opportunity, what we have observed is that one email alone does not do the trick.
+We have found notable success in offering a GREAT discount but on occasion.
+Whether it is an offer or a unique opportunity, what we have observed is that one email alone does not do the trick.

 The general public does not always have time to do something with the dozens to hundreds of offers to which they are exposed per day.
 Most people will see and then forget – regardless of whether it was a worthwhile offer.
 With their lives, home, and work – it falls to the wayside.
 This is why sometimes you must inbox the same offer multiple times over a short period.
-For example if you’re running a special one weekend, send an email the Friday 7 days prior, the Monday 5 days prior, the Friday it starts, and again early the Sunday it ends.
+For example, if you’re running a special one weekend, send an email the Friday 7 days prior, the Monday 5 days prior, the Friday it starts, and again early the Sunday it ends.

 This is a great tactic to use when implementing a speaker series, or recognition ceremony as well!